FAIR data: Acceptance and implementation

 A 2017 paper by advocates of FAIR data reported that awareness of the FAIR concept was increasing among various researchers and institutes, but also, understanding of the concept was becoming confused as different people apply their own differing perspectives to it.

 Guides on implementing FAIR data practices state that the cost of a data management plan in compliance with FAIR data practices should be 5% of the total research budget.

-In 2019 the Global Indigenous Data Alliance (GIDA) released the CARE Principles for Indigenous Data Governance as a complementary guide.
-The CARE principles extend principles outlined in FAIR data to include Collective benefit, Authority to control, Responsibility, and Ethics to ensure data guidelines address historical contexts and power differentials.
-The CARE Principles for Indigenous Data Governance were drafted at the International Data Week and Research Data Alliance Plenary co-hosted event, "Indigenous Data Sovereignty Principles for the Governance of Indigenous Data Workshop", held 8 November 2018, in Gaborone, Botswana.
+Complementary frameworks

-The lack of information on how to implement the guidelines have led to inconsistent interpretations of them.
+In 2019, the Global Indigenous Data Alliance (GIDA) released the CARE Principles for Indigenous Data Governance as a complementary guide.
+The CARE principles extend the FAIR framework to include Collective benefit, Authority to control, Responsibility, and Ethics, ensuring data guidelines address historical contexts and power differentials.
+The CARE Principles were drafted at the International Data Week and Research Data Alliance Plenary co-hosted event held in Gaborone, Botswana in November 2018.